 I am a poet and multi-media artist residing in a river town along western Wisconsin.
 My poetic writings and artistic touches reflect my diverse upbringing and Ojibwe roots plus the ponderings I have being a forty something American mother living with the progression of Multiple Sclerosis.
 Often, I integrate poetry and art into one artistic piece.

 Literature was the first artistic form that woke my inner need to create.
 When I was a girl, my imagination would play rewriting the ends of stories and creating new worlds.
 As a teenager, I feed my creative spirit through the lens of an old 35.
 Photography and beading were my main means of expression while, I dabbled in drawing and poetry.
 Then in college, I dove deeper into photography and gained more skill with beads.
-I took classes in dance and oil painting, learning new techniques in both.
+I took classes in dance and oil painting, learning new techniques to embloy.
 After school, I continued creatively expressing myself primarily through photography and bead work.

 In my early thirties, I returned to the power of words with poetry.
 I continued creating as pictures formed though lens and brush; eventually, combining them with poetry into one piece.
 Today, I take my photos with a digital 35 continuing my passion for photography and adding another layer with digital art.
 I paint, bead, weave dreamcatchers, sew creations, and do crafts of all sorts with many materials.
 I enjoy blending 2 or more forms together into a sculpture or a wall hanging.
 I usually have at least two projects underway besides my daily need to write poetry.
 I am a poet and artist expressing my thoughts and perceptions as they grow from ideas into poems and visual creations.